AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartV-CreatingMarkdownSnippets.md

 The answer to both questions is **NO**.
 I introduce... **TEXT SNIPPETS**

-> Text snippets are just text fragments that can be placed in a document using just a keyword.
+> Text snippets are just text fragments that can be placed in a document using a keyword.
 > They can range from 1 character to multiple paragraphs and can have as many input placeholders as needed.

 ## VSC Default Markdown Snippets